What’s New in 2026

 New York is not a right-to-work state, meaning employers can require employees to join a union and pay membership dues as a condition of employment.

-Employees are typically required to become union members when their compensation and benefits are negotiated as part of a collective agreement for all similar employees by the union.
+Employees are typically required to become union members when their compensation and benefits are negotiated as part of a collective agreement covering all similar employees.

 Labor disputes are handled as laid out in a collective bargaining agreement.
 Disputes may also be referred to the New York branch of the National Labor Relations Board (NLRB).